harishvg24/rnaseq/README.md

 ## Installation

-> Provide detailed instructions on how to install the project.
-Include any prerequisites or dependencies.

-1. Clone the repository:

-    bash
-    python3 -m venv venv
-    source venv/bin/activate  # On Linux/macOS
-    # venv\Scripts\activate  # On Windows
+download the setup.sh and make it executable using command chmod +x setup.sh and run the command ./setup.sh for downloading all the required tools

-    4. Prepare your input data:
+ 1. Prepare your input data:

     > Input data should be placed in the `data/raw` directory.
 The pipeline expects FASTQ files for each sample.
 Describe the expected file naming convention.
 For example: The pipeline expects paired-end reads with filenames like `sample1_R1.fastq.gz` and `sample1_R2.fastq.gz`.